On this page

-Super funds allocate fund members’ savings to infrastructure investments because these types of assets tend to be relatively safe investments that provide steady – if a little dull – investment returns.
-They also have other appealing characteristics:
+Super funds have been placing a portion of their members’ savings into infrastructure investments because these assets tend to be relatively safe investments providing steady – if a little dull – investment returns.

-- Market dominance: As many infrastructure assets are monopolies (for example, a capital city airport), they do not face significant competition.
+- Market dominance: As many infrastructure assets are monopolies (such as a capital city airport), they do not face significant competition.